 This part of Castles of the Mind is predicated on contemporary history, with details of events and places that can blossom to an eye opening experience.
 On April 8, 2005, the last hours glistened before being overtaken by the dark shadow of an eclipse, as seen by the actual photograph on that day (below).

 April 8 2005 Solar Eclipse

 The catch is that he also signaled big, big changes in the Roman Catholic Church.
 You may choose not to believe the person who said it, but it does not absolve his accuracy, especially since the 1960s.
 The name is Saint Malachy of Ireland.
-There are numerous sites detailing his signature.

 Nothing has changed to destroy what he had pinpointed.

 Wrong.
-When John Paul II, who was the pope of 2005, was entombed, an ominous timing elapsed on the Earth.
+When John Paul II, who was the Pope of 2005, was entombed, an ominous timing elapsed on the Earth.
 A solar eclipse happened.
-The solar eclipse by itself is not unique, but what is unique is that he called it to happen and according to him, after St. John Paul II, Malachy only puts in two other names, and then he names no other.
+The solar eclipse by itself is not unique, but what is unique is that he had called it to happen and, according to him, after St. John Paul II, Malachy only scribes two other names, and then, he names no other.
 Chief concern: What happens next?
 The answer can be read in the history ebook, Alert: For The Times, Book of Secrets.
 (Order page is under main store, menu.)

-Nevertheless, referring to the time period involving the solar eclipse of 2005, the last 60 years, which includes the eclipse of 2005, St. Malachy is not 80 or 90% correct the last 60 years, but 100%, yet of all the popes in the history of the papacy, there has been only one–let me repeat–only one pope associated with a solar eclipse.
+Nevertheless, referring to the time period involving the solar eclipse of 2005, the last 60 years, which includes the eclipse of 2005, St. Malachy is pretty correct, and of all the popes in the history of the papacy, there has existed only one–let me repeat–only one pope associated with a solar eclipse.
 What timing.

-But, how could a man born eight and a half centuries ago be that strangely accurate?
+But, how could a man born eight and a half centuries ago be strangely accurate?
 What timing.
-An 85-year old Pope Benedict XVI stepped down on Feb 28; as was announced the morning of Monday Feb.
+An 85-year old Pope Benedict XVI stepped down on Feb.
+28; as was announced the morning of Monday Feb.
 11, 2013.
 He passed away in 2022.
 So do we have the last Pope?
 The last Pope to what?

 The prophecies of St. Malachy are being known, moreso now than at any other time, because of the timing of Benedict’s resignation.
 What shall we look for?
-August of 2017 brought a short disturbance in the sky, a great American solar eclipse.
+August of 2017 brought another disturbance in the sky, a great American solar eclipse.